 The twenty-seven villas are comfortably spacious, with an open-plan bedroom organized around a four-poster muslin-draped bed.
 Bathroom with rain-shower and sunken bath, outdoor shower and a private infinity pool with an outdoor daybed right by complete the picture of a perfect holiday villa.

-The focal point of the hotel is the overwater complex containing Vista Restaurant, bar and lounge.
+We loved the casual meals at the beachside Driftwood Bar, but the focal point of the hotel is the overwater complex containing Vista Restaurant, bar and lounge.
 Here the menu may include things like Bowl of Birds (Tamarind and Honey Roasted Quails), banana blossom salad or frogs’ legs.